Covid-19 escalation and disciplinary framework for students

 The entire community is empowered to make an initial challenge to behaviours that are acting against our policies.
 If a member of the community receives a positive response to their request to comply, no further action is required.

-If a negative reaction is received the incident should be escalated to level 1.
+If a negative reaction is received the incident should be escalated to First Offence.

 - Failure to comply with the University’s face covering policy